-“The Chemistry of Cleaning” - 6 hours on three DVDs by Bane-Clene’s chemist, Don Terry.
+“The Chemistry of Cleaning” - Nearly 6 hours on three DVDs by Bane-Clene’s chemist, Don Terry.

 from Bane-Clene® Corp.

-Recorded before a live audience during a “Chemistry of Cleaning” seminar for professional carpet cleaners, this 6-hour instruction set on three video tapes or DVD’s covers virtually everything you need or want to know about rugs and carpets:
+Recorded before a live audience during a “Chemistry of Cleaning” seminar for professional carpet cleaners, this nearly 6-hour instruction set on three DVDs covers virtually everything you need or want to know about rugs and carpets:

 Additional Carpet Construction and Manufacturing Information: